 Government healthcare strategies

 The government has been working proactively across the board – and with educational institutes and corporate workplaces – to put in place an effective women’s healthcare strategy.
-For instance, breast cancer awareness – when everyone ‘goes pink’ – goes viral every October.
+For instance, breast cancer awareness – when everyone goes pink – goes viral every October.
 During this time, free screenings and awareness talks are organized all over the country.
-Other than wearing the token pink ribbon in solidarity, and undertaking ‘pink pledges’, there is an entire campaign to make women’s health a public issue.
-While most agree that much more needs to be done to bring the market on par with Western countries, the government is making an effort to address the gap.
+Other than wearing the token pink ribbon in solidarity, and undertaking pink pledges, there is an entire campaign to make women’s health a public issue.
+While most agree that much more needs to be done to bring the market on par with Western countries, the government is making an effort to address the UAE’s gaps regarding women’s rights to healthcare access.

 Average life expectancy